ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/TurtleARM/CVE-2023-0179-PoC](https://github.com/TurtleARM/CVE-2023-0179-PoC) :  ![starts](https://img.shields.io/github/stars/TurtleARM/CVE-2023-0179-PoC.svg) ![forks](https://img.shields.io/github/forks/TurtleARM/CVE-2023-0179-PoC.svg)

 ## CVE-2023-0159
  The Extensive VC Addons for WPBakery page builder WordPress plugin before 1.9.1 does not validate a parameter passed to the php extract function when loading templates, allowing an unauthenticated attacker to override the template path to read arbitrary files from the hosts file system.
+This may be escalated to RCE using PHP filter chains.